Frequently Asked Questions

 At the moment there are not sufficient funds available for full restoration.
 Heritage Trust for the North West is working towards finding the necessary funding.
 We have recently re-painted the Georgian Hall, restoring it to its original colours by John Carr.
 We have also carried out extensive works to gutters, chimneys, stonework, water ingress, and the courtyard.
 The list of jobs is endless!
 In the meantime, everything remains open as usual, and staff and volunteers are working hard to look after the Hall and our visitors.

-Why do I have to pay £1 on Sunday when it’s free any other day?
+Why do I have to pay Parking Charges?

-It costs around £12,500 a week to look after Lytham Hall and we receive no regular funding from Government or local councils We only charge on Sundays and for events, as we don’t have enough manpower to charge 7 days a week.
+It costs around £12,500 a week to look after Lytham Hall and we receive no regular funding from Government or local councils.
+Our Car Parking charges go towards this and are priced reasonably.
 All money raised on site goes straight to the upkeep, running and restoration of Lytham Hall.

 I just want to go to the tea room, why should I pay?